 Use / Occupancy

 The property must be occupied as the principal residence of the veteran requesting the exemption or the surviving spouse of a 100% service-connected, total and permanently disabled veteran.
+Additional structures that house or cover motor vehicles or household goods and personal effects may be exempt.
 The veteran is required to file a new request for real property exemption if the principal place of residence changes.

 If you feel you meet the qualifications for the real property exemption for Disabled Veterans, you may access the application below or by contacting our office at 703-737-8557 or .